lucee/lucee-docs/docs/04.guides/04.cookbooks/32.Startup_Listeners/page.md

 - Here, Server.cfc has one function ``onServerStart()``
 - Start Lucee Server.
-- The server console or `out.log` should should the above systemOutput's which means it has run the `Server.cfc`
+- The server console or `out.log` should show the above systemOutput's which means it has run the `Server.cfc`

 ### Web.cfc ###